yairEO/photobox/README.md

 ## What can this baby do

-*    Image can be zoomed in and out with mousewheel and navigated using mousemove to move around
+*    Images can be zoomed in and out with mousewheel and navigated using mousemove to move around
 *    Bottom row of thumbnails, navigated by mouse movment
 *    Shows the image's 'alt' or 'title' attribute text at the bottom
 *    Indicate the index of the current viewed image in relation to the total, like so: (36/100)